stoguri/IGP-2020-Group1/install.md

 # Information requirements

-To set up and deploy this application you must have some information available to you.
+To set up and deploy this application you must have the following information available to you.

 * A domain (%DOMAIN%, %PROTOCOL%), running on HTTPS for deployment, HTTP can be used for testing.
 * A client port (%CLIENTPORT%).
-* An HTTP server port (%SERVERHTTPPORT%).
-* Optional - an HTTPS server port (%SERVERHTTPSPORT%).
+* A server port (%SERVERPORT%), for HTTP or HTTPS connections.
 * A MongoDB port (%DBPORT%).

 # Setting up Auth0 authentication
 To set up user authentication go to <https://manage.auth0.com/>.

+## Create a single page application

 1. Create a single page JavaScript web application.
 2. Go to application settings, the name of the application is not used in the application.
 Some information here will be used later.
     i.
 Domain (%APPLICATIONDOMAIN%).
     ii.
 Client ID (%CLIENTID%)
     iii.
 Client Secret (%CLIENTSECRET%).
-3. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%", or "%PROTOCOL%://%DOMAIN% if the port is 80 - in the "Allowed Callbacks URLs" box.
+3. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%", or "%PROTOCOL%://%DOMAIN% if the port is 80 and the protocol is HTTP or if the port is 443 and the protocol is HTTPS - in the "Allowed Callbacks URLs" box.
 For example "http://localhost:8081".
-4. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%", or "%PROTOCOL%://%DOMAIN% if the port is 80 - in the "Allowed Logout URLs" box.
+4. Put "%PROTOCOL%://%DOMAIN% in the "Allowed Callbacks URLs" box.
+5. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%" in the "Allowed Logout URLs" box.
-5. Save changes.
+6. Save changes.

+## Create an API

-6. Under the Applications tab open APIs and create a new API, the name of the API is not used in the application, however the identifer will be.
+1. Under the Applications tab open APIs and create a new API, the name of the API is not used in the application, however the identifer will be.
 Some information here will be used later.
     i.
 Identifier (%APIIDENTIFIER%).
-7. Under permissions add the following permissions:
+2. Under permissions add the following permissions:
 * create:vehicle
 * read:vehicle
 * create:user

+## Create a rule
-8. Open the Auth Pipeline tab and click on Rules.
+1. Open the Auth Pipeline tab and click on Rules.
-9. Create a new rule, select empty rule, the name of the rule is not used in the application.
+2. Create a new rule, select empty rule, the name of the rule is not used in the application.
 Enter this code:

 ```javascript
 function emailDomainWhitelist(user, context, callback) {